 Layering is a propagation technique (not used all that often these days) where a branch of a shrub is pegged down, covered with soil and then severed from the parent plant when roots have formed.
 There's a bit more to it than that, of course, but in some cases, the plants do all of the work for us!

 Most of these "self-layerers" are ground covers where branches are in contact with the ground due to the growth habit of the plants.
 Several Hibbertia species are in this category.
 H.pedunculata, for example, often forms roots at many points along its branches.
-Propagation is simply a matter of lifting the branch, cutting it into segments (each containing some roots), potting the segments to small pots and treating them in the same way described for the "grassy clumps".
+The native violet (Viola banksii) is a similar example.
+Propagation is simply a matter of lifting a branch, cutting it into segments (each containing some roots), potting the segments to small pots and treating them in the same way described for the "grassy clumps".

 If you don't have access to a greenhouse (or don't feel inclined to construct a temporary structure) you can successfully propagate layering species in-situ.
 Just place a small pot of mix under the branch and place the roots into it.
 If necessary, peg the branch down with some wire to prevent the roots being pulled out of the mix by the wind.
 After a few weeks the roots should be well established in the mix and the new plant can be severed from its parent.